RubyNixx/RubyNixx/README.md

 I'm a Senior Analytical Manager with a passion for data visualisation techniques, process mining healthcare data & telling stories with data.
 I love to learn new technologies and improve my skills.

 My career is mainly in Acute Hospitals where I've managed analytical teams, however over the last few years I've been working in NHS England within the East of England Region.
-I enjoy coaching people & supporting other analysts in problem solving.
+I enjoy coaching people & supporting other analysts in problem solving & upskilling in technical skills.

 - 😄 Pronouns: She/Her
-- 🔭 I’m currently working on automating all reporting in my role; mainly RTT, Outpatients & Inpatients.
+- 🔭 I’m currently working on automating all reporting in my role; mainly RTT, Outpatients & Inpatients, using databricks + python.
+If there's something that can be done better and more efficiently, I want to hear about it.
-- 🌱 I’m learning Python, R & Databricks.
+- 🌱 Always learning Python & Databricks or struggling to debug some R code.
 I'm also studying on a Data Analytics MsC with BPP University.
 - 👯 I’m looking to collaborate on any NHS England regional projects which could support a reduction in duplication, automated reporting utilising the tools i'm currently learning & all areas of elective NHS data.
 - 🤔 I’m looking for help with any articles linked to machine learning, data science & databricks.
-- 💬 Ask me about SQL, process mining or ideas on visualising data and framing analytical problems.
+- 💬 Ask me about SQL, coding in pyspark/databricks/python/colab, process mining or ideas on visualising data and framing analytical problems.
 - 📫 How to reach me: If you would like to connect professionally, you can contact me either on ruby.nicholls@nhs.net or my linkedin page.
 - ⚡ Fun fact: When i'm coding my go-to music choices are usually either metalcore or indie dreampop - have a look at my spotify analysis!

 ## Skills

-- **Programming Languages**: Python :snake:, R, T-SQL
+- **Programming Languages**: Python :snake: & T-SQL.
+Sometimes I dabble in R if needed, but it's not my preferred language.
 - **Big Data & Analytics Frameworks:** PySpark, Spark SQL
 - **Version Control**: Git
 - **Cloud & Development Platforms:** Databricks, Azure